-Indefinite authorization may be granted for treatment of PAH when ALL of the following criteria are met: A. Member has PAH defined as WHO Group 1 class of pulmonary hypertension (refer to Appendix).
+Indefinite authorization may be granted for treatment of PAH when ALL of the following criteria are met:

-- B. PAH was confirmed by either criterion (1) or criterion (2) below: - 1.
-Pretreatment right heart catheterization with all of the following results: - i. mPAP > 20 mmHg - ii.
-PCWP $\leq 15 \text{ mmHg}$ - iii.
-PVR ≥ 3 Wood units - 2.
+- A. Member has PAH defined as WHO Group 1 class of pulmonary hypertension (refer to Appendix). - B. PAH was confirmed by either criterion (1) or criterion (2) below: - 1.
+Pretreatment right heart catheterization with all of the following results: - i.
+Mean pulmonary arterial pressure (mPAP) > 20 mmHg - ii.
+Pulmonary capillary wedge pressure (PCWP) ≤ 15 mmHg - iii.
+Pulmonary vascular resistance (PVR) $\geq$ 3 Wood units in adult patients or pulmonary vascular resistance index (PVRI) $\geq$ 3 Wood units x m in pediatric patients - 2.
 For infants less than one year of age, PAH was confirmed by Doppler echocardiogram if right heart catheterization cannot be performed.